suborbital/grav/docs/usage/receiving-messages.md

+## Grav has been deprecated.
+You can use the new [bus package](https://github.com/suborbital/e2core/tree/main/bus), which is a drop-in continuation of this project.

 # Receiving Messages

 Pods have several different methods beyond `On` to help with receiving messages in different scenarios.
 There are two types of receive methods: asynchronous and synchronous.
 Synchronous receive methods block until the desired message is received, whereas asynchronous receive methods run "in the background" and do not block at the callsite.